-The OHSU researchers studied cancer with a combination of genetic testing and checking how cancer cells responded to specific drugs.
-When they first got the samples from Gotlib, the group saw interesting patterns, but didn’t have the technology to look more closely.
-But by 2011, cancer researcher Jeffrey Tyner and his colleagues had developed a series of steps to study the genetic mutations in a person’s cancer cells, while also looking at how each of these mutations responds to drugs They began looking at the tissue samples Gotlib and other researchers sent to them, trying to find any mutations that might be behind these seldom-seen diseases.
+When the OHSU researchers first got the samples from Gotlib, the group saw interesting patterns but didn’t have the technology to look more closely.
+But by 2011, cancer researcher Jeffrey Tyner and his colleagues had developed a series of steps to study the genetic mutations in a person’s cancer cells while also looking at how each of these mutations responded to drugs.
+They began looking at the tissue samples Gotlib and other researchers had sent them, trying to find any mutations that might be behind these seldom-seen diseases.

-One of the many genes they looked at was CSF3R.
-The CSF3R gene encodes a protein called granulocyte-colony stimulating factor (GCSF) receptor.
+One of the many genes they looked at was CSF3R, which encodes a protein called a granulocyte-colony stimulating factor (GCSF) receptor.
 This GCSF receptor is like a bridge that spans the cell membrane.
 On the outside, it binds with a partner protein, GCSF; once protein and receptor bind, the part of the receptor on the inside of the cell starts sending signals to the rest of the cell.

-The most common mutations that they saw affect the part of the GCSF receptor protein outside the cell.
-Essentially, these mutations turned the receptor on permanently – the receptor no longer needs its partner protein to work.
+The most common mutations they saw affect the part of the GCSF receptor protein outside the cell.
+Essentially, these mutations turn the receptor on permanently—the receptor no longer needs its partner protein to work.
 This transforms the cell into a neutrophil-making machine on autopilot, which explains the excess neutrophils found in CNL.
-For CNL – a cancer that doctors had only seen previously in about 200 people – finding this mutation in a genetic test can confirm that this is exactly the disease they’re looking at.
+For CNL—a cancer that doctors had only seen previously in about 200 people—finding this mutation in a genetic test can confirm that this is the disease.
 But once Tyner and his colleagues published their results, they started hearing from more doctors, from all over the world.
-While the disease still is far from common, he says, CNL cases “may be a little bit more common than people thought.“
+While the disease still is far from common, he says, CNL cases “may be a little bit more common than people thought.”

 Knowing about mutations in this gene also may help in finding treatments.
-When the GCSF receptor is turned on, as it can be when its gene has a mutation, this receptor kicks off a signaling pathway that includes a protein called janus kinase 2 (JAK2).
+When the GCSF receptor is turned on, as it can be when its gene has a mutation, it kicks off a signaling pathway that includes a protein called janus kinase 2 (JAK2).

-In the past, researchers had developed an inhibitor to the JAK2 protein known as ruxolinitib (marketed as Jakafi), currently used to treat bone marrow disorders; in Tyner’s lab, researchers found that ruxolinitib inhibited the growth of cells with CSF3R mutations that turned on this pathway.
-One person, whose cells responded particularly strongly to ruxolinitib, started taking ruxolinitib orally; their white cells and neutrophil levels dropped, and the level of platelets in their blood returned to normal.
+In the past, researchers had developed an inhibitor to the JAK2 protein known as ruxolitinib (marketed as Jakafi), currently used to treat bone marrow disorders.
+In Tyner’s lab, researchers found that ruxolitinib inhibited the growth of cells with CSF3R mutations that turned on this pathway.
+One person, whose cells responded particularly strongly to ruxolitinib, started taking ruxolitinib orally.
+The person’s white cells and neutrophil levels dropped, and the level of platelets in their blood returned to normal.

-Now, researchers have started to investigate this treatment for people with CNL and aCML that may have CSF3R mutations that activate this pathway.
-At OHSU’s Knight Cancer Center, along with six other sites across the country, participants will receive ruxolinitib whether or not they have the CSF3R mutation.
+Now researchers have started to investigate this treatment for people with CNL and aCML that may have CSF3R mutations that activate this pathway.
+At OHSU’s Knight Cancer Center, along with six other sites across the country, participants will receive ruxolitinib whether or not they have the CSF3R mutation.

 Researchers are also hoping to make the test for this mutation more widespread when diagnosing the disease.
 If a doctor suspects that someone has CNL, a blood test can confirm the presence of CSF3R mutations, but not all laboratories test for these mutations.